 At December 31, 2022, management determined that certain events and circumstances occurred that indicated that the carrying value of the Company's brand name assets, and the carrying amount of the reporting units, pertaining to Bailey44 and Harper & Jones may not be recoverable.
 The qualitative assessment was primarily due to reduced or stagnant revenues of both entities as compared to the Company's initial projections at the time of each respective acquisition, as well as the entities' liabilities in excess of assets.
 As such, the Company compared the estimated fair value of the brand names with its carrying value and recorded an impairment loss of \$3,667,000 in the consolidated statements of operations.
 Additionally, the Company compared the fair value of the reporting units to the carrying amounts and recorded an impairment loss of \$11,872,332 pertaining to goodwill in the consolidated statements of operations.

 The following is a summary of goodwill and intangible impairment recorded pertaining to each entity:

-Year Ended

-December 31,
+Year Ended December 31,

-2022 2021
+20 23 2022

-Bailey brand name \$ 2,182,000 \$ 3,400,000
+\$ \$ 2,182,000

-Harper & Jones brand name 1,485,000

-Total impairment of intangibles 3,667,000 3,400,000
+1,485,000

+3,667,000

-Bailey goodwill 3,321,095
+- 3,321,095

-Harper & Jones goodwill 8,551,237
+- 8,551,237

-Total impairment of goodwill 11,872,332
+11,872,332

+\$ \$ 15,539,332

-Total impairment \$ 15,539,332 \$ 3,400,000
+20 \$ \$ 2023 December 31 2023

 In determining the fair value of the respective reporting units, management estimated the price that would be received to sell the reporting unit as a whole in an orderly transaction between market participants at the measurement date.
 This includes reviewing market comparables such as revenue multipliers and assigning certain assets and liabilities to the reporting units, such as the respective working capital deficits of each entity and debt obligations that would need to be assumed by a market participant buyer in an orderly transaction.
-The Company calculated the carrying amounts of each reporting unit by utilizing the entities' assets and liabilities at December 31, 2022, including the carrying value of the identifiable intangible assets and goodwill assigned to the respective reporting units.
+The Company calculated the carrying amounts of each reporting unit by utilizing the entities' assets and liabilities at December 31, 2023, including the carrying value of the identifiable intangible assets and goodwill assigned to the respective reporting units.